Bayesian estimation of dynamic weights in Gaussian mixture models: Adapting the precision-based method for polynomial models

 \subsection{Bayesian inference in dynamic Gaussian polynomial models}

+Following \cite{WestHarrison1997}, we define a dynamic linear model (DLM) by the quadruple $\{\vF, \mG, V, \mW\}_t$, where $\vF_t$ is a known vector of constants or predictor variables (features or regressors), $\mG_t$ is a known state vector ($\vt_t$) evolution matrix, $\mW_t$ is the variance of the stochastic evolution innovation vector, and $V_t$ is the observational variance.
+Without loss of generality, we assume that $\mW_t = \diag\{W_1, \ldots, W_p\}$, $ \forall t $.
+The {$p$-th order polynomial model} is similar to the canonical model: $\vF_t = (1,0, \cdots, 0)^{\T}$, a vector of size $p$, and $ \mG_t = \mJ_p(1)$ (a Jordan block, which has unit eigenvalue with multiplicity $ p $).

+For the sake of information, the second order polynomial DLM is related to an important non-parametric tool, namely cubic splines \citep{Wahba-1990, Green-Silverman-1993, Eubank-1999}.
+In \cite{Kohn-Ansley-1987}, the authors write the spline smoothing formulation of \cite{Wahba-1978} as a stochastic difference equation and represent it in the state-space form.
+Therefore, for equally spaced data, it is easy to see that a cubic spline corresponds to a dynamic model with $ \vF = (1, 0)^{\T} $ and $ \mG = \mJ_2(1) $.
+This formulation was further extended to generalized additive regression models by \cite{Biller-Fahrmeir-1997}.

-To facilitate comprehension of the employed method, we devote this subsection to the discussion based on dynamic Gaussian models.
+To facilitate comprehension of the employed method, we devote this subsection to discuss the dynamic Gaussian models.
 In a general framework, we consider the model composed by the observation equation and the state evolution equation

-where $\epsilon_t \sim N(0, V_t)$ and $\vomega_t \sim N(\zeroes, \mW_t)$, $t = 1, \ldots, T$.
+where $\epsilon_t \sim N(0, V_t)$ and $\vomega_t \sim N(\zeroes, \mW_t)$, $t = 1, 2, \ldots, T$.

 Most of the literature involving state-space dynamic models deals with the Kalman filtering and smoothing recursions, in order to obtain the joint posterior distributions of the states \citep[for more details, see e.g.][]{WestHarrison1997, Kroese-Chan-2014}.
 This tends to be computationally intensive, so joint sampling directly from $ p(\vt | \text{ data}) $ is more efficient \citep{Carter-Kohn-1994, Fruhwirth-Schnatter-1994}.